staabm/staabm.github.io/_posts/2022-12-23-phpstan-speedzember.md

 ---

 In december I was on vacation from my daily job.
-As the weather was either too cold or too rainy to go outside I decided to spend some time on PHPStan.
+As the whether was either too cold or too rainy to go outside I decided to spend some time on PHPStan.

 _This was the first post of the [PHP performance series](https://staabm.github.io/archive.html#performance)._